 When it comes to test taking, it pays to be well prepared.
 With the SATs, you should be starting from the beginning of senior year (and it should already be thought about during other years).
 The first thing that you should do, is go to your Spanish lessons.

 But beware, we do not go empty-handed: think about taking your stuff with you every single time.
 Notebook, Spanish textbook, pens, agenda…

-The memorization process begins by listening.
+Going back to why you should stay concentrated at all times during your Spanish instruction, the memorization process begins by listening.
 This is called auditory memory.
 A student retains 20% of what he or she hears.
 You might say 20% is not a lot but on the contrary!
 It means already 20% less work at home.